LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 In this blog post I am going to explain the steps starting from a data table we see on a particular web page, over data cleansing and manipulating thus we end up with a user-friendly presentation of the data.

-The final illustration will be a visually composition representation of the bachelor programme I have attended in Konstanz:
+The final result will be a visually representation of the bachelor programme I have attended in Konstanz:

 {% include Squarify_Treemap.html %}